our blog

 If this switch is off, tags will be hidden permanently regardless of the display mode.

-2. It is very convenient to switch tag display modes on the fly, but there is one inconvenience: you can accidentally miss the target and press CTRL+ALT+F instead of CTRL+ALT+D. This key combination confirms the current segment and moves the cursor to the nearest segment that isn’t included in the translation memory.
+2. It is very convenient to switch tag display modes on the fly, but there is one inconvenience: you can accidentally miss the target and press Ctrl + Alt + F instead of Ctrl + Alt + D. This key combination confirms the current segment and moves the cursor to the nearest segment that isn’t included in the translation memory.

 Recommended content

-How to get rid of the “Failed to load built-in plugin(s)” error in Xliff Editor
+How to fix the «Failed to load project from …» error in Trados Studio